 2. Do statins have any effect on viral replication?

-Comentary By Ed Bini, M.D.
-Associate …
+Comentary By Ed Bini, M.D. …

 Does the Existence of Community Acquired MRSA Change Empiric Therapy for Skin and Soft Tissue Infections?

 January 3, 2007A 58 year old man with type 2 diabetes and chronic venous insufficiency/recurrent lower extremity cellulitis presents with fever and a left lower extrmity ulcer with purulent drainage.
-He’s been successfully treated in the past with both Unasyn/Augmentin or …
+He’s been successfully treated in the past with both Unasyn/Augmentin …